marijnh/Eloquent-JavaScript/11_async.md

 Contrary to the rest of the group, who look like they are happy to spend the day goofing around here, the large crow looks purposeful.
 Carrying her loot, she flies straight towards the roof of the hangar building, disappearing into an air vent.

-Inside the building, in a narrow space under the roof of an unfinished stairwell, you can hear an odd tapping sound—soft, but persistent.
+Inside the building, you can hear an odd tapping sound—soft, but persistent.
+It comes from a narrow space under the roof of an unfinished stairwell.
 The crow is sitting there, surrounded by her stolen snack, half a dozen smart phones (several of which are turned on), and a mess of cables.
 She rapidly taps the screen of one of the phones with her beak.
 Words are appearing on it.
 If you didn't know better, you'd think she was typing.

-This crow is known to her peers as “cāāw-krö“, but since that is hard for us to remember, we'll call her Carla.
+This crow is known to her peers as “cāāw-krö”.
+But since those sounds are poorly suited for human vocal chords, we'll refer to her as Carla.

 Carla is a somewhat peculiar crow.
-In her youth, she was fascinated by human language, eavesdropping on people until she could understand roughly what they were saying.
+In her youth, she was fascinated by human language, eavesdropping on people until she had a good grasp of what they were saying.
 Later in life, her interest shifted to human technology, and she started stealing phones to study them.
 Her current project is learning to program.
 The text she is typing in her hidden lab is, in fact, a piece of JavaScript code.

 ## Breaking In